gt-cs3220/gt-cs3220.github.io/Spring_2023/project2.md

 If a branch is mispredicted, flush the pipeline.
 If an instruction is a branch, insert the target address into the BTB.
 Index the BP with the index value that was propagated with the instruction to update the BP (2-bit saturating counter is updated).
-Update the BHR (use the old BHR that was propagated with the instruction to update the BHR).
+Update the BHR (use the old BHR that was propagated with the instruction to update the PHT).